 When you have no active signs of the condition, you may be in “remission.”
-That doesn’t mean psoriasis won’t come back, but for now you are symptom free.
+That does not mean psoriasis will not come back, but for this period of time, you’re symptom-free.

-Psoriasis isn’t contagious.
-You can’t pass the skin condition from one person to another.
-Touching a psoriatic lesion on another person won’t cause you to develop the condition.
+Psoriasis is not contagious.
+You cannot pass the skin condition from one person to another.
+Touching a psoriatic lesion on another person will not cause you to develop the condition.

-Scientists are unclear as to what causes psoriasis.
-However, thanks to decades of research, they have a general idea of two key factors: genetics and the immune system.
+Doctors are unclear as to what causes psoriasis.
+However, thanks to decades of research, they have a general idea of two key factors:

 Psoriasis is an autoimmune condition.
-Autoimmune conditions are the result of the body attacking itself.
-In the case of psoriasis, white blood cells known as T cells attack the skin cells mistakenly.
+Autoimmune conditions are the result of your body attacking itself.
+In the case of psoriasis, white blood cells known as T cells mistakenly attack your skin cells.

-In a typical body, white blood cells are deployed to attack and destroy invading bacteria and fight infections.
-The mistaken attack causes the skin cell production process to go into overdrive.
+Generally, in the body, white blood cells are deployed to attack and destroy invading bacteria and mount a defense against infections.
+This mistaken autoimmune attack causes the skin cell production process to go into overdrive.
 The sped-up skin cell production causes new skin cells to develop too quickly.
 They are pushed to the skin’s surface, where they pile up.

 This results in the plaques that are most commonly associated with psoriasis.
 The attacks on the skin cells also cause red, inflamed areas of skin to develop.

 Some people inherit genes that make them more likely to develop psoriasis.
-If you have an immediate family member with the skin condition, your risk for developing psoriasis is higher.
-However, the percentage of people who have psoriasis and a genetic predisposition is small.
-Approximately 2 to 3 percent of people with the gene develop the condition.
+If you have an immediate family member with the skin condition, you are at an

-Most doctors are able to make a diagnosis with a simple examination.
+Most doctors can make a diagnosis with a simple physical exam.
 Symptoms of psoriasis are typically evident and easy to distinguish from other conditions that may cause similar symptoms.

 During this exam, be sure to show your doctor all areas of concern.
-In addition, let your doctor know if any family members have been diagnosed with psoriasis.
+In addition, let your doctor know if any family members have the condition.

-If the symptoms are unclear or if your doctor wants to confirm their suspected diagnosis, they may take a small sample of skin.
+If your symptoms are unclear, or if your doctor wants to confirm their suspected diagnosis, they may take a small sample of your skin.
 This is known as a biopsy.

-The skin will be sent to a lab, where it will be examined under a microscope.
+They will then send the skin biopsy to a lab for analysis, where it’ll be examined under a microscope.
 The examination can diagnose the type of psoriasis you have.
 It can also rule out other possible disorders or infections.

 External “triggers” may start a new bout of psoriasis.
-These triggers aren’t the same for everyone.
+These triggers are not the same for everyone.
 They may also change over time for you.

 The most common triggers for psoriasis include:

-Stress: Unusually high stress may trigger a flare.
-If you learn to reduce and manage your stress, you can reduce and possibly prevent flares.
+Unusually high stress may trigger a flare-up.
+If you learn to reduce and manage your stress, you can reduce and possibly prevent flare-ups.

-Injury: If you have an accident, cut yourself, or scrape your skin, you may trigger a psoriasis outbreak.
-Shots, vaccines, and sunburns can also trigger a new bout with the skin condition.
+An accident, cut, or scrape may trigger a flare-up.
+Injections, vaccines, and sunburns can also trigger a new outbreak.

-Medications: Some medications are considered psoriasis triggers.
-These medications include lithium, antimalarial medicines, and high blood pressure medication.
+Some medications are considered psoriasis triggers.
+These medications include:

 Creams and ointments applied directly to the skin can be helpful for reducing mild to moderate psoriasis.